Fr330hfr33

 • Scale, root, base octave, range, accent probability, gate length, and glide

-• Internal tempo, MIDI channel, and MIDI clock sync
+• Internal tempo, swing, MIDI channel, and MIDI clock sync

-• Pattern lanes, playback direction, Initial Step, pendulum mode, and slots
+• Pattern lanes with explicit rests, playback direction, Initial Step, pendulum mode, and slots

 • Acidness and Acidify Pattern